-The proposed change will not cause a detrimental effect.
-The impact of the request is to lower the intensity of land use with the neighborhood.
+The impact of the request is to lower the intensity of land use with the neighborhood and provide a suitable land use transition between the remaining IBP District and the proposed RS7 District.
 Non-residential uses are directed to the arterial street to the east (along Wakarusa Drive) and south to Legends Drive, a collector street.
-This change in zoning creates a node of industrial district zoning and existing land uses.
+This change in zoning creates a node in the industrial district zoning and existing land uses.

 Area residents may perceive harm by the extension of streets and additional traffic regardless of zoning as the area develops.
 Lot arrangement and street connectivity are functions of the subdivision design review.
-A future application for both preliminary and final plats will be required prior to development of this property.
+A future application for both preliminary and final plats will be required for this property.